vovinhss/mario/README.md

 # mario
-This is for testing purpose....
+This is for testing purpose...

 ## Set up EC2-machine
 ```bash